-The research project was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I) under the "1st call for H.F.R.I.
-Research Projects to support Faculty Members & Researchers and the Procurement of high-cost research equipment grant" (Project Number HFRI-FM17-3898) (https://www.elidek.gr/)
+The research project was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the "1st Call for H.F.R.I.
+Research Projects to support Faculty Members & Researchers and the Procurement of High-and the procurement of high-cost research equipment grant" (Project Number: 3898).